15 February 2003 Iraq War protests: Europe

 Demonstrations took place across Europe and some of the largest drawing attendance figures in the tens of thousands in many cities.
 Approximately one-fifth of the total demonstrators worldwide protested in Europe.

 Alpine countries

 In Austria, 30,000 people (SW estimate) took to the streets of its capital, Vienna.
 In Switzerland in order to "concentrate the movement" most activists agreed to organise a single demonstration for the whole country in Bern.
 On the day roughly 40,000 people joined the protest in front of the Bundeshaus, the seat of the Swiss federal government and parliament.
 The demonstration, which ran under the slogan Nein zum Krieg gegen Irak – Kein Blut für Öl!
 (No to war in Iraq – no blood for oil!) was the largest in Switzerland since 1945.

-In Slovenia, roughly 3,000 people gathered in Ljubljana's central park of Kongresni trg, supported by the mayor Danica Simšič, and marched the streets in one of the largest demonstrations since independence in 1991.
+In Slovenia, roughly 3,000 people gathered in Ljubljana's central park of Congress Square, supported by the mayor Danica Simšič, and marched the streets in one of the largest demonstrations since independence in 1991.